Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

 Table \ref{table4} summarizes the factors that contribute the most to the control magnitudes for mitigating the absolute and relative perturbations, characterized by $a$, $r_r$, and other important parameters.
-The control magnitudes against the absolute perturbations relating to Earth’s $J_2$ gravity, the long-periodic drift of the eccentricity vector owing to Earth’s $J_3$ gravity, and atmospheric drag decrease with an increase in $a$, whereas those of the lunisolar gravity increase, and that of the SRP remains constant.
-The control magnitudes against the relative perturbations for Earth’s $J_2$ gravity, long-periodic drift of the eccentricity vector owing to Earth’s $J_3$ gravity, atmospheric drag, and SRP maintain the same trend as that for the absolute perturbations.
-Interestingly, those of the lunisolar gravity (except for the long-term drift of the eccentricity vector) remain constant, and their secular and long-periodic effects on the eccentricity even decrease with an increase in $a$.
-Regarding the relationship with $r_r$, the control magnitudes against the relative perturbations increase linearly with $r_r$ for Earth’s $J_2$ gravity, the long-periodic drift of the eccentricity vector owing to Earth’s $J_3$ gravity, and lunisolar gravity, and are squared with $r_r$ for the CW nonlinearity.
+The control magnitudes against the absolute perturbations relating to Earth’s $J_2$ gravity, the long-period drift of the eccentricity vector owing to Earth’s $J_3$ gravity, and atmospheric drag decrease with an increase in $a$, whereas those of the lunisolar gravity increase, and that of the SRP remains constant.
+The control magnitudes against the relative perturbations for Earth’s $J_2$ gravity, long-period drift of the eccentricity vector owing to Earth’s $J_3$ gravity, atmospheric drag, and SRP maintain the same trend as that for the absolute perturbations.
+Interestingly, those of the lunisolar gravity (except for the long-term drift of the eccentricity vector) remain constant, and their secular and long-period effects on the eccentricity even decrease with an increase in $a$.
+Regarding the relationship with $r_r$, the control magnitudes against the relative perturbations increase linearly with $r_r$ for Earth’s $J_2$ gravity, the long-period drift of the eccentricity vector owing to Earth’s $J_3$ gravity, and lunisolar gravity, and are squared with $r_r$ for the CW nonlinearity.
 In contrast, those for the atmospheric drag and SRP remain constant with respect to $r_r$.

-To mitigate the long-term drift on the eccentricity vector, a more propellant-saving approach for Earth’s $J_3$ gravity is the compensation of the absolute perturbations (with a factor of $a^{-5}$) in the larger semi-major axis and size of formation, and the relative perturbations (with a factor of $a^{-4} r_r$) for smaller $a$ and $r_r$.
-However, a better approach for the lunisolar gravity is to compensate the absolute perturbations in the smaller $a$ and larger $r_r$ as well as the relative perturbations in the larger $a$ and smaller $r_r$.
+To mitigate the long-term drift on the eccentricity vector, a more propellant-saving approach for Earth’s $J_3$ gravity is the compensation for the absolute perturbations (with a factor of $a^{-5}$) in the larger semimajor axis and size of formation, and the relative perturbations (with a factor of $a^{-4} r_r$) for smaller $a$ and $r_r$.
+However, a better approach for the lunisolar gravity is to compensate for the absolute perturbations in the smaller $a$ and larger $r_r$ as well as the relative perturbations in the larger $a$ and smaller $r_r$.